 - Use of helmets to a (generally) prescribed standard

-The existing QQI ATV training standard is at level 5 (5N1752) with the stated purpose of:
+The existing QQI ATV training standard is (5N1752) which is a level 5 minor award with the stated purpose of:

 The purpose of this award is to equip the learner with the relevant knowledge, skill and competence to drive and handle an all-terrain vehicle in a safe manner in compliance with relevant legislation.

-Only training to this QQI Standard or equivalent is acceptable for compliance with the regulations, therefore, when seeking out training ensure the quad bike training provider confirms that the course provided is to this QQI standard or equivalent.
+Only training to this QQI Standard or equivalent is acceptable for compliance with the regulations.

 Helmet types suitable for ATV/Quad Bike operations, depending on the circumstances of use, are motorcycle helmets and specialist ATV helmets.
 All helmets should have a chinstrap and be capable of being used with suitable eye protection.
 The type of helmet chosen must be based on an assessment of the circumstances in which the ATV/Quad Bike will be used, e.g. the types of surface travelled over and anticipated speeds.
 The harder the surface and higher the speed the greater the degree of protection needed.
 Standard industrial hard hats, forestry helmets and cyclist helmets are not acceptable for any ATV/Quad Bike operations.
 Importantly, ‘All quad bike helmets should fit comfortably and securely, to ensure full protection.’